JIAYUE519/Build_My_Job_Database/README.md

 Looking for data scientist jobs like a data professional!

 In this project, I web-scraped job posts using selenium webdriver from Linkedin.
 Used Python to compile and analyze data scientist job information in San Francisco, Austin, New York and Seattle.
-Stored the results in MySQL.
+The results are stored in MySQL.

 This module requires selenium webdriver and MySQL.